rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Copy skc_library.tar, skc_library.sha2 and skclib_untar.sh from binaries directoy to a directory in SGX compute node ./skclib_untar.sh
 Update skc_library.conf with the following
-  - IP address for CMS/AAS/KBS services deployed on Enterprise VM
+  - IP address for CMS/AAS/KBS services deployed on Enterprise system
-  - CSP_CMS_IP should point to the IP of CMS service deployed on CSP VM
+  - CSP_CMS_IP should point to the IP of CMS service deployed on CSP system
-  - CSP VM IP Address where SGX Caching Service deploye
+  - CSP VM system address where SGX Caching Service deployed
-  - Hostname of the Enterprise VM where KBS is deployed Save and Close
+  - Hostname of the Enterprise system where KBS is deployed Save and Close
 ./deploy_skc_library.sh
 ```